|Nutritional Guidelines (per serving)|

-Garnish with an apple or a cinnamon stick, or both.
+Garnish with an apple slice or cinnamon stick, or both.
+Serve and enjoy.

 - Adjust the lemon juice and agave nectar to suit your taste.
 For some whiskey and schnapps combinations, you may need just a splash of lemon juice or a squeeze of nectar.

 - While bourbon is recommended, any style of whiskey will work in this toddy.
 If you prefer the smooth blends of a Canadian whisky or an Irish whiskey, pour one of those.
 To give the drink a nice spice, try rye whiskey instead.

 - For the apple garnish, dip slices into a little lemon juice right after cutting to prevent them from turning brown due to oxidation.
 You can either cut a small slit in the slice in order to rest it on the rim of your mug or simply let it float on top of the drink.

 - Dress up your hot cinn apple toddy with a slice of green apple dipped in hot caramel.
 You can also add a dollop of whipped cream like you would a mug of hot chocolate.